vothub/media-converter-api/readme.md

 This service allows transcoding the media files.
 Basically ffmpeg as a service.

-Development still at very early stage.
+Development still at an early stage.

 ## Usage

-Checkout, install dependencies with `npm install` and start the app with `npm run start`.
+Checkout, install dependencies with `npm install` and start the app with `npm start`.

 This starts server at `http://localhost:3000`.
-Currently the input file will always be converted to mp4.

 <!--